Importing music from the server

 If you want to prune dangling metadata from the database once the

 import_files command is over, simply add the

 This also works in with

-Whenever possible, Funkwhale will import album cover, with the following precedence:
+Whenever possible, Funkwhale obtains album covers for tracks, with the following precedence:

-If you do not have any music on your server but still want to test the import process, you can call the following methods do download a few albums licenced under creative commons (courtesy of Jamendo):
+If you do not have any music on your server but want to test the import process, you can call the following methods to download a few albums licenced under creative commons (courtesy of Jamendo):

 data/music directory and unzip their content.